-• Pupils' knowledge and understanding is assessed through formative assessment via question and answer sessions, discussion groups, quizzes and for timework, which will be displayed in classrooms.
+- Pupils' knowledge and understanding is assessed through formative assessment via question and answer sessions, discussion groups, quizzes and for timework, which will be displayed in classrooms. - At key stage 4 students will be assessed based upon relevant Ncfe/ASDAN qualifications assessment criteria

-PSHE/ MH/ SRE Lead
+PSHE/ MH/ SRE Leads

-The coordinator will:
+The coordinator(s) will:

-- Raise awareness amongst teachers and other staff of their contribution to the pupils' personal and social development. - Agree the overall aims, objectives and priorities of the PSHCE/ MH/ SRE curriculum. - Establish a shared view of best practice to which all pupils are entitled.
+- Raise awareness amongst teachers and other staff of their contribution to the pupils' personal and social development. - Agree the overall aims, objectives and priorities of the PSHCE/MH curriculum.

-- Develop and review this policy. - Agree the priorities for pupils' personal and social development. - Identify the major opportunities for meeting these priorities across the curriculum. - Provide appropriate support and training for departmental staff. - Monitor the PSHCE/ MH/ SRE programme including the use of outside agencies. - Evaluate the PSHCE/ MH/ SRE programme via an annual pupils' questionnaire. - Carry out a continuous process of review and development of the programme as part of the annual cycle of school improvement. - Attend relevant courses and network meetings.
+- Establish a shared view of best practice to which all pupils are entitled. - Develop and review this policy. - Agree the priorities for pupils' personal and social development. - Identify the major opportunities for meeting these priorities across the curriculum. - Provide appropriate support and training for departmental staff. - Monitor the PSHCE/MH programme including the use of outside agencies. - Evaluate the PSHCE/MH SRE programme via an annual pupils' questionnaire. - Carry out a continuous process of review and development of the programme as part of the annual cycle of school improvement. - Attend relevant courses and network meetings.